heptarch/heptarch.github.io/drafts/tarkovsky.md

 atypical of the place.
 At the back was row upon row of squat, grey filing cabinets; the reliquaries of the martyer.
 In the middle I found "May 1979".
-This was a fallow month in the English edition *Time with time* (1991), with only two entries on May 12th and 22nd.
+This was a fallow month in the English edition *Time within time* (1991), with only two entries on May 12th and 22nd.
 But the cabinet was overflowing: